buttplugio/buttplug-py/docs/index.md

 - If someone else wants to backport for < 3.7 (but still >= 3 because
   come on 2.7 EOLs in like 3 months), please feel free to get in touch.
 I'm just not gonna do it myself.
+- At the moment, only the Client and ClientDevice classes are documented and meant to be used.
+Most of the protocol messages are available in code, but if you go that direction, you're on your own.
 - In order to make it look similar to the other implementations of the Buttplug protocol (such as [C#](https://github.com/buttplugio/buttplug-cshar) and